michellejieli/Emotion_Text_Classifier/README.md

 ## Emotion Classification from Text

-1. First thing to do on launch is to open a new shell and verify virtualenv is sourced.
+1. Open a new shell and verify virtualenv is sourced.

 Things included are: